doginono/SceneSAM/README.md

 ```

 ## Visualizing WSNSL Results
-Some result meshes for color and segmentations are providedin the repository ready to download in the folder meshes.
+Some generated meshes from the Replica Dataset are provided in the repository ready to download in the folder meshes.

 ### Replica
 ```bash